Preparing for Summer

 — Close off any unused or barely-used rooms, including doors and vents.
 This will help your A/C cool the areas of your home you use the most.

 — Use fans to your advantage.
 Did you know that your ceiling fans can change the direction they spin?
 There is a small up-down switch on the lighting base of ceiling fans that is meant to be changed by the season.
 In summer, switch your ceiling fans to spin counter-clockwise.
 This will pull hot air up and send cool air down, providing you with summer heat relief.

 — Change your bedsheets.
 While fleece and flannel sheets are great at keeping you cozy during the colder months, breathable fabrics like cotton and silk will keep you cool and comfortable.

 — Cook outside.
 Grilling is a great way to keep your house cooler, as you reduce the indoor heat produced by your stove and oven.
 Plus it just tastes good, too!

 — Lastly, use under-the-door insulation, otherwise known as draft stoppers, to keep the cold air in and the hot air out.

 There are many ways to keep yourself cool during the summer, just don’t neglect your home when you do.

 Consider a Property Management Company to Help

 Whether you are staying in town, traveling or an expatriate, Precision Realty & Management, LLC. can help prepare your property for the Summer.
-In addition to handling maintenance and emergency repairs 24/7, Precision Realty are available on holidays, nights and weekends.
-The Vacation and Expatriate Home Package is perfect for those who are traveling or have been transferred out of state/country and do not want to lease their property, but need help managing while away.
-For more information on the services provided, visit https://www.precisionrealty.com/vacation-home-package/.
+In addition to handling maintenance and emergency repairs 24/7, Precision Realty is available on holidays, nights and weekends.
+The Vacation and Expatriate Home Package is perfect for those who are traveling or have been transferred out of state/country and do not want to lease their property but need help managing while away.